Data-Medics/umads_697_data_medics/docs/tweets_comparative_analysis.md

 ```buildoutcfg
 (None, None)
 ```
-Which points to the fact it is unable to find a disaster where the number tweets in this category clearly exceed the other.
+Which points to the fact it is unable to find a disaster where the number tweets in one category clearly exceed the others.

 ## Final observations and conclusions